 Punters and race-goers love to keep up with the weather to predict going conditions, as well as making sure what they wear is suitable.
 Here’s the current weather forecast for Galway Races:

-Despite Ballybrit being affectionately known often just as ‘the Galway Races’ because of its biggest event (and, of course, location), there are other race meets held here!
+Despite Ballybrit being affectionately known often just as ‘the Galway Races’ because of its biggest event (and, of course, location), there are other race meets held here aside from the main seven day event!
 Racing continues through Spring and Autumn, and on non-racedays, the venue is often used by companies for corporate events and hospitality.

-Our team as of July 2020 have reviewed these racecourses that you can also bet on:
+Our team as of September 2020 have reviewed these racecourses that are also worth a visit:

 - Aintree Racecourse Guide